domini7/MugiBot/README.md

 If you're adding new code, enforce coding standards with `npm run lint`

 ### Contributing
-Feel free to fork and submit a pull request.
+Feel free to fork and submit a pull request if you want to improve the bot ;d